somebox/radio-ripper/README.md

 ## Rips Audio Streams for Brute-Force Podcasting Pleasure

 There's an FM [radio station in NYC](http://www.studentaffairs.columbia.edu/wkcr/) that I love.
 They broadcast their lovely programs live on the internet, but for legal reasons, cannot offer podcast feeds.

-That forced me to write this solution, which:
+This solution does the following:

-* scrapes the [schedules](http://www.studentaffairs.columbia.edu/wkcr/schedule) of all programs and parses them,
+* scrapes the [schedules](http://www.studentaffairs.columbia.edu/wkcr/schedule) of all programs and parses them.
+* outputs the necessary `crontab` entries to record your favorite shows at the right times.
 * uses [streamripper](http://streamripper.sourceforge.net/tutorialconsole.php) to capture live streams as individual mp3 files, and [mp3wrap](http://mp3wrap.sourceforge.net) to join multiple mp3s together.
+* manages the files
 * creates a private podcast RSS feed of your favorite program(s)
-* manages the files
-* outputs the necessary `crontab` entries to record your favorites at the right times

-The web scraper process employs a local disk cache, as to not be greedy.
-The default cache expiration is 1 day.

-Dates are kept in the `America/New York` timezone, and converted to local time for the scheduling of recordings.
+The final podcast file and MP3 folder structure can be made available on a web server, and added to iTunes (or any other podcasting app) for your private listening pleasure.

 ![](http://somebox.com/docs/radio-ripper-itunes.jpg)